 vegetables, mushrooms, apple slices, berries, or similar ingredients.

 the most popular varieties is that given here, a galette covered with Emmental

-cheese, a slice of ham, and, optionally, an egg cooked on the galette.
-In
+cheese, a slice of smoked ham, and, optionally, an egg cooked on the galette.

-France, this is known as a galette complète (a complete galette).
-Another
+France this recipe is known as a galette complète (a complete galette).

 variety is a hot sausage wrapped in a galette (called galette saucisse, a